 No matter how naturally talented you are at coding and programming, chances are, you’ll have some difficulty when creating your first few responsive website designs.
 The reason for this is because it requires an extreme change in the way you think.
-Here are a few steps every beginner at responsive website design should follow.
+Here are a few steps every beginner at responsive website design should follow from our good friends at VY Web Design Marketing.

 First Step: Pick only a few different screen sizes to focus on at first.
 If you try to cater to every single screen size out there, you’ll have a hard time getting the website design done.
 Therefore, you should focus on the four following general screen sizes: the widescreen monitor of a desktop, the monitor of smaller desktops and laptops, tablets, and mobile phones.